TMC-CSharp/tmc-c.github.io/pages/students_guide.md

     - en
 ---

-This is a quick guide to using the TestMyCode extension with Visual Studio Code to test C# exercises.
+This is a quick guide to using TMC (Test My Code) to test C# exercises.

-## Visual Studio Code
+## Using TMC With Visual Studio Code

+The most straightforward way to use TMC for C# exercises is by using Visual Studio Code and it's TMC extension.
+If you wish to use another program such as Visual Studio, refer to the command line TMC instructions below.

+### Visual Studio Code

 Visual Studio Code can be downloaded [**here**](https://code.visualstudio.com/download).

-## Installing the TMC extension
+### Installing the TMC extension

  <img align="left" src="../resources/extensions_icon.png" height="190" style="padding-right: 10px;" />